Icahn sells remaining stake in Hain Celestial

-NEW YORK, Sept 13 (Reuters) - Activist investor Carl Icahn sold his remaining stake in organic products company Hain Celestial Group Inc, Hain said on Thursday.
+NEW YORK (Reuters) - Activist investor Carl Icahn sold his remaining stake in organic products company Hain Celestial Group Inc (HAIN.O), Hain said on Thursday.

 Icahn and his entities sold roughly 3.6 million shares in Hain to Jefferies LLC, which will serve as the underwriter of the shares’ public offering, Hain said.
 The sale comes after Icahn sold 3.65 million shares of Hain to Jefferies earlier this month.